Measure How People Use Outdoor Spaces

 - Deploy in hours, not months

-Image-based counts you can audit
+Image-validated observations you can audit

 - Fewer false positives than IR

-- Explainable anomalies
+- Explainable, reviewable anomalies

 - Credible to boards and grant reviewers